uvicmakerlab/LongNowOfUlysses/English507/ThoughtPiece/thoughtPiecePrompt.md

 Instead of having you write a response, I'm asking you to revise the [current prospectus for the Long Now of *Uylsses* exhibit](https://github.com/uvicmakerlab/LongNowOfUlysses/blob/master/English507/ThoughtPiece/prospectus.md).
 The details are below.
 You'll not only be revising existing content in the prospectus but also adding a section, which more or less explains your working idea of what the exhibit needs (hence "thought piece") and what you want to contribute.

 This contribution may assume a variety of forms, from a particular aspect of the exhibit's physical design, mode of outreach/engagement, or expression of digital/analog content to an online component of its materials and narrative, a plan for mobilizing it elsewhere, or a way of digitizing, encoding, or fabricating its materials.
 (Note how none of these requires knowledge of *Ulysses*.)
 I encourage you to draw upon your own interests and investments while also pursuing something you wish to learn more about (i.e., something that's relatively new to you).
 I also encourage you to develop your idea in small groups (of two to four people) within the seminar.

-Again, more details below.
+**Important**: I also encourage you (individually or in groups) to run your idea(s) by me before you commit your section to the prospectus.
+Feel fre to drop by during office hours (Tuesday, 10:30-12:30), visit the lab (in TEF 243; Thursdays and Fridays are best), send me emails, or make an appointment.
+For this assignment, I recommend meeting sooner rather than later.

 ## SAMPLE PROJECTS